Julian-O/PySLOBS/README.md

 ##### Obtaining connection details

-To obtain all these details, start Streamlabs OBS, open the settings page, and select "Remote Control".
+To obtain all these details, start Streamlabs Desktop, open the settings page, and select "Remote Control".
 A (blurry) QR code will be displayed.
 Do not show that QR code on your stream.